 Communication standard, FM broadcast

-I. WHAT IS RDS
+I. WHAT IS RDS?

-Radio Data System (RDS), is a fast communication standard for FM radio broadcasting.
+Radio Data System (RDS) is a fast communication standard for FM radio broadcasting.
 Blaupunkt, a German radio manufacturer, and the European institute for broadcast technology developed a common RDS standard in 1983 [1].
 This single way communication standard is used to inform hosts about current traffic conditions and music information.
 Further more, navigation systems like Garmin and TomTom use RDS to calculate the quickest path to a destination.
 FM broadcasting provids five features at this point of time which are shown in figure 1.
 The features are mono audio, stereo audio, RDS, DirectBand and an audio subcarrier.
 RBDS is the American implementation located at 57 kHz [2].

 Figure 1.
 FM broadcast features [2]